anchor: your all-in-one internship hub

 • How do they envision an ideal tool to support their goals?

-We intentionally selected participants to reflect a diverse user base, including international students, first-years, and students transitioning into new fields.
-This diversity helped us uncover a range of pain points and opportunities.
+We intentionally selected participants from varied groups, including international students, first-years, and students transitioning into new fields.
+This diversity helped us uncover a wide range of pain points and opportunities.

 From the interviews, four dominant themes emerged, each shaping the design priorities for Anchor: